mrakgr/The-Spiral-Language/readme.md

 ### 3: The If Statement

-Spiral originally started out with the dynamic if as is found in most languages, but as an experiment the author decided to make the static the default one.
-After two month of use, he noted that not even once had he used the other version and when he ran into a bug with the dynamic if that cemented its removal for good from the language.
+Spiral originally started out with the dynamic `if` as is found in most statically typed languages, but as an experiment the author decided to make the static the default one.
+After two month of use, he noted that not even once had he used the other version and when he ran into a bug with the dynamic `if` that cemented its removal for good from the language.

-Here is the static if in full.
+Here is the static `if` in full.

 ```
 let if_static (d: LangEnv) (cond: Expr) (tr: Expr) (fl: Expr): TypedExpr =